 Often managers and business owners believe that incorporating a knowledge sharing platform is just an application of technology.
 However, to ensure success when you implement a knowledge sharing platform, it will require a cultural change in the way employees look at sharing and storing knowledge for personal development.

-Professionals can sometimes be possessive about their knowledge.
+Employees can sometimes be possessive about their knowledge.
 They may even withhold knowledge to use it as power.
-This is of course, a terrible business culture.
-Successful businesses encourage collaboration, teamwork and innovation, all of which require the sharing of internal knowledge.
+This is of course, a terrible organisational culture.
+Successful organisations encourage collaboration, teamwork and innovation, all of which require the sharing of internal knowledge.
 It is possible your business may need to examine its existing culture and be ready to enact cultural change as part of the process to implement a knowledge sharing platform.
 And that’s a good thing!
 In fact, one of the top benefits of a knowledge sharing platform is that it helps facilitate positive cultural change.

 - An example of knowledge sharing cultural change for an accounting firm might be knowledge sharing KPIs for staff.
 Accounting staff will likely have professional development KPIs, but they are usually focused on acquiring knowledge.
 You may need to consider if KPIs for sharing knowledge is equally useful.
 For example, senior accountants might need to demonstrate 20 hours of time spent on capturing and sharing their knowledge each year (through your knowledge sharing platform, as well as other initiatives including mentoring).